portsip/pbx-user-guide/EN/portsip_pbx_user_guide_v12.6_en.md

 - Add the **queue_member_state**  message event of topic **QUEUE_EVENTS** for the WebSocket Publisher, when an agent of the call queue changed his state to ready/not-ready by REST API     or dial code, this event will be pushed.
 - Password settings in the Web Portal have been moved to a menu that appears when you click on the avatar.
 - Remove the log file path from the log file list view
-- Allow users to set a wildcard * for the "**Exceptions**" of extension forwarding rules, allowing them to designate a break time during business hours.
+- Allow users to set a wildcard * for the "**Exceptions**" of extension forwarding rules, allowing them to designate a break time during business hours
 - Fix the BASIC authorization bug for CDR events and Extension events
 - Fix the crash bug that occurs when two extensions set forward calls to each other when one of them is busy
 - Fix the bug if caller make call to extension from PSTN, and caller hold the call, the MOH is not affected